manasaaccenture/-UI-standards-and-Best-practices/README.md

 ```
 Conclusion:

 We have listed out best practices which every front-end and back-end developer follows.
-Also if the beginner level developer follows these guidelines, they will not miss a single point while they are writing the CSS.
+Also if the beginner level developer follows these guidelines.

 This approach is quite practical for both front-end and back-end developers.